Temially/HTML-SASS-Registration-Form/README.md

 # HTML-SASS-Registration-Form
-This is A Registration form built with HTML and SASS
+This is A Registration form built with HTML, SASS and JavaScript